vutrinhhuu/Selling-Website-SP_04/README.md

 ```bash
 composer install
 ```
-### Create a new database and add your database credentials to your .env file:
+### 1.Create a new database and add your database credentials to your .env file:

 ```bash
 cp .env.example .env